Basic Needs Initiative

 What programs does Reed have in place to address food insecurity at Reed?

-FSI was started in 2016 to address food insecurity at Reed, but there were a few other programs already in place to address food insecurity concerns.
+BNI was started in 2016 to address food insecurity at Reed, but there were a few other programs already in place to address food insecurity concerns.
 For example, the college established an Emergency Fund in fall 2016 for students facing food insecurity.
-The FSI aims to provide centralized information online about resources on campus and in the Portland community that help address food insecurity.
-FSI also provides a centralized physical location, the Reed Community Pantry, where Reed community members can access free food and learn about additional resources.
+The BNI aims to provide centralized information online about resources on campus and in the Portland community that help address food insecurity.
+BNI also provides a centralized physical location, the Reed Community Pantry, where Reed community members can access free food and learn about additional resources.

-How is the success of the Food Security Initiative measured?
+How is the success of the Basic Needs Initiative measured?

 Is Reed addressing food insecurity in a way that is comparable to efforts at other colleges and universities?